lockss/lockss-rtd-manual/docs/troubleshooting/k3s-checker.rst

 ..
 COMMENT updated for alpha5

-In some instances, you may encounter an error message similar to the following:
+In some instances, you may encounter an error message similar to the following [#fn-k3s-bug]_:

 .. code-block:: text